 Why Does My Basement Have a Musty Odor?

-There could be any number of reasons why you are picking up those musty basement odors.
+There could be any number of reasons why you are picking up that musty basement odor.
 Before you figure out how to get rid of the musty smell, it’s best to find out where it’s coming from and why it exists in the first place.

 Mold and Mildew